jxu/blog/downgrade.md

 # Blog Downgrade

 Today I finally got around to downgrading my blog.
-I call it a
-\"downgrade\" because it\'s less modern looking, but I consider it a refresh stylistically as I prefer the \"old internet\" HTML 1.0 look.
+I call it a "downgrade" because it's less modern looking, but I consider it a refresh stylistically as I prefer the "old internet" HTML 1.0 look.
 The look is inspired by GNU manuals (actually, the GCC docs have slightly more styling).